DeepSceneSeg/AdapNet-pp/README.md

 * The initial BN layer of the network learns the appropriate transformation of input data during training.
 Therefore, no mean subtraction needed.

 #### Data
+* We use [Image Processing for Basic Depth Completion](https://github.com/kujason/ip_basic) to fill the depth data for all datasets except SUN-RGBD before obtaining the JET colormap or HHA.
 * Augment the training data.
   In our work, we first resized the images in the dataset to 768x384 pixels and then apply a series of augmentations (random_flip, random_scale and random_crop).